Flexible learning in a global community

 - Ranked 10th for research impact (Times Higher Education’s ranking of the most recent Research Excellence Framework)

-- Students should normally have at least a 2:1 undergraduate degree or equivalent qualification and the professional experience outlined below.
+- Students should normally have at least a 2:2 undergraduate degree and substantive professional experience.

 - If they don't have experience of undergraduate study or only of a lower standard, the application may be considered if they have a suitable professional background, as outlined below.